ConnieGuan/YellowCow/milestones/milestone9.md

 Chang:
 - Fixed the image upload to canvas bug.
 The image now draws to the canvas
 - Added a clear option to remove everything from the canvas so that the user may restart their pintura
+- Made home page mobile friendly, still need to work on desktop and tablet screen

 ---